Goop² Documentation

 goop.site

-Read files from the site content store (data functions only):
+Read files from the site content directory:

-local content, err = goop.site.read("api.json")
+local content, err = goop.site.read("config.json")

 local config = goop.json.decode(content)